§ Verifiable Public Registry v2 Specification

 verifier grantor:

-A role an entity can perform in a credential schema by adding or revoking verifiers.
+A trust registry operator role an entity is granted by an ecosystem for a given credential schema for adding or revoking verifiers.

 verifiable credential: